alexovidiupopa/cryptography/euler/euler.md

 ~~~~~

 The function below plots the histogram for a bound b, defaulted to 1000. \
-First it keeps in a dictionary the value of the Euler function for each number up to the bound b, and then fetches the top 5 most common values. \
+First it keeps in a python dictionary the value frequency of the Euler function for each number up to the bound b, and then fetches the top 5 most common values. \
 For b=1000, those are: 240, 288, 192, 144, 216.
-One can notice that the common values result from combinations of the powers of 2,3 and 5, for instance:
+If we take a look at the two most frequent numbers, for instance:
 \begin{align*}
 240 &= 2^{4} * 3 * 5 \\
 288 &= 2^{5} * 3^{2} \\
 \end{align*}
+We can see that they can all be easily decomposed into products of the powers of 2 and 3, and most divisors in general are combinations of 2^k and 3^p.
 Furthermore, for large numbers, one can notice from the plotted distribution that the values with the highest frequency are mostly located in the first 40%, i.e. for b=10000, most of them are <=4000.

 ~~~~~{.python}